miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 Also, you have to be logged in on Google to use the feature, which I believe they started making available to non-paying logged in products.
-Remember, if you're not paying for the product, you are the product when advertisers are in the picture.
-So while performing research might be free, the topics you're researching are almost certainly becoming part of your profile or dossier for advertisers.
+Remember, if you're not paying for the product, you are the product -- *specifically and especially when advertisers are in the picture!* So while performing research might be free, the topics you're researching are almost certainly becoming part of your profile or dossier for advertisers.

 Think about that for a moment.
 Your research is being paid-for by ad subsidies, which is how Google can deliver you such services for free.
 And the results of